sergioborne/NQueens/README.md

 * Having the game timer in the ViewModel but was giving some issues with testing plus a lot of recompositions happening so I decided to move it directly to compose to simplify it.
 * Decided to use Compose Navigation 3 even though I did not have experience using it as I think it will be the standard pretty soon and it was worth a try.
-* Tried to avoid writing unit test for "proxy" classes that only call methods from a dependency as they don't give value for the assignement.
-In a production code I might add them as a safety layer in case changes are introduced in the future.

 ## 🚀 How to Run